Blood Orange Halves

 What are blood oranges?

-Blood oranges are a variety of orange known for their deep red flesh and unique flavor, which is sweeter and less acidic than regular oranges.
+Blood oranges are a type of orange with a deep red flesh and a unique flavor profile, often sweeter and less acidic than regular oranges.

 How should I store blood oranges?

-Store blood oranges in a cool, dry place or in the refrigerator to extend their freshness.
+Store blood oranges in a cool, dry place or in the refrigerator to prolong freshness, ideally consuming them within a week.